CDR Admissibility in Pakistani Courts:

 8. Can CDRs be used in family court? +

 Conditionally, only if obtained under S.94 CrPC and relevant.
+See family law procedures.

 9. How to challenge illegal CDR evidence? +